ihchoi12/inho-note.github.io/_posts/2021-05-26-Operating-Systems.md

 - Resource allocator (resource should be shared by many users or programs, or should be scheduled if not shareable)
 - Manager for memory, process, files, security (e.g., resource isolation), etc.

+##### History
+- evolve with Computer HW, app, and usage pattern
+- There was NO OS for the first computers (e.g., ENIAC, Harvard Mark1) => not portable apps, inefficient

 ### Goal of OS
 - Convenience (e.g., for personal computer)
 - Efficiency (e.g., for servers)
+- Abstractions: users don't want to care about low-level details of large variations in HW configurations
+- Programmability, Portability
+- Manage resources and coordination

 ### Type of OS
 ##### Batch OS: